p0nk0/tictactoe/README.md

 > HINT: A "losing move" is a "winning move" for your opponent after all.
 You
 > might find `Piece.flip` useful!

 When you're done, uncomment the expect tests and move on to exercise 4.2.
+Also, remember to commit+push!

 #### Exercise 4.2